Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 Mineral Targets and Cost Over Time

-Knowing what numbers to aim for makes the difference between guessing and verifying.
+Knowing what numbers to aim for after you remineralize RO water makes the difference between guessing and verifying.
 Most people remineralize by feel.

 A TDS meter gives you something concrete to check, and the targets are simple enough to hit with any of the four methods above.